AranyaDhibar/MAT-classifier/README.md

    ```

 2. Build Kraken2 database as per your requirement.
 We recommend to check the prebuilt databases available [here](https://benlangmead.github.io/aws-indexes/) which can save effort and time.
 To build a custom database, please refer to the [Kraken2 manual](https://github.com/DerrickWood/kraken2/wiki/Manual).
 3. Run Kraken2 on the trimmed reads.
 We included a example script `kraken_run.sh` for running Kraken2 on multiple samples.
 Make sure to use the flag `--report-minimizer-data` in Kraken2 command, otherwise MAT-classifier analysis will not run successfully.
-We have included the Kraken2 reports of the test dataset in the `test_data` folder.
+You can download the Kraken2 reports of the test dataset as per the instructions in the `test_data` folder.
 4. Update the `config.txt` file with appropriate paths and parameters (see [Config](#config-options) section).
 5. Run MAT-classifier using the command below:
    ```